Install Free

 3. In the Tooltip, you will find a recommended action(s) found by clicking on the light bulb in the left margin of the code explorer.

-Opening issues in the IDE from SonarQube
+Opening issues in the IDE

 Understanding issues in context is a helpful way to address problems more effectively.
-Beginning in SonarQube 10.3, it is possible to open all issues in your IDE, including taint vulnerabilities.
-With SonarQube 10.4, an automated Connected Mode setup feature is available.
+Beginning in SonarQube Server 10.3, on SonarQube Cloud, and in SonarQube Community Build, it is possible to open all issues in your IDE, including taint vulnerabilities.
+Using the Open in IDE feature includes an automated connected mode setup to help with the process.

-Go to the SonarQube > Your Project > Issues page, pull up the issue’s detail view and select the Open in IDE button as an authenticated user to edit the issue in your IDE.
+In your instance of SonarQube Server or SonarQube Community Build, or on SonarQube Cloud, navigate to your Project > Issues page, pull up an issue’s detail view and select the Open in IDE button as an authenticated user to edit the issue in your IDE.

-From SonarQube 10.3+, select Open in IDE to open the issue in SonarLint.
+From SonarQube 10.3+ and on SonarCloud, select Open in IDE to open the issue in SonarLint.

-It’s best if your project is already open in the appropriate IDE and bound to the server using Connected mode; if not, you will be prompted to set up a new connection and/or bind your project using the automatic Connected Mode setup feature.
+It’s best if your project is already open in the appropriate IDE and bound to the server using connected mode; if not, you will be prompted to set up a new connection and/or bind your project using the automatic connected mode setup feature.

-If you’ve already fixed the issue in your code, SonarLint will not be able to find it; only matching code will be highlighted.
-In this case, check that recent changes have been analyzed by SonarQube and check the documentation on SonarQube Issues for details about managing your issues on the server.
+If you’ve already fixed the issue in your code, SonarQube for IDE will not be able to find it; only the matching code will be highlighted.
+In this case, check that recent changes have been analyzed by SonarQube (Server, Cloud) or SonarQube Community Build, then check the documentation on the SonarQube Server, SonarQube Cloud, or SonarQube Community Build Issues page for details about managing your issues on the server.

 Focusing on new code

-• Your local project must be bound to a SonarQube or SonarCloud project.
+• Your local project must be bound to a SonarQube (Server, Cloud) project.

 • The Reference branch new code definition is not supported.
-Please check the documentation in SonarQube or on SonarCloud to properly set your new code definition.
+Please check the documentation in SonarQube Server, SonarQube Cloud, or SonarQube Community Build to properly set your new code definition.

 Focusing on new code is easy.
-After setting up Connected Mode and binding your folder to a project, use one of these 3 methods to activate the Set focus on new code feature:
+After setting up connected mode and binding your folder to a project, use one of these 3 methods to activate the Set focus on new code feature:

-The SonarLint tabs
+The SonarQube for IDE tabs

 The Current File tab

-From the SonarLint view window, click the green arrow to analyze the active file; you will get a notice if Automatic analysis is enabled.
+From the SonarQube for IDE view window, click the green arrow to analyze the active file; you will get a notice if Automatic analysis is enabled.
 Once the analysis is complete, select an issue from the list and review the Rule description in the right panel; a noncompliant and compliant code example will be presented for most rule violations.
 Some rule descriptions provide external links for more information.

 The Locations tab gives you a list of locations where this issue is repeated within the current file; a list of corresponding numbers will appear next to your code in the Explorer to correlate the location report with the location in the current file.
 Double-clicking on the issue in this tab highlights the applicable code line in the explorer.